 Is the Manfrotto XPRO Ball Head with Top Lock a true Arca-Swiss type?

 To answer this question, one must first define “Arca-Swiss compatible.”
-Arca-Swiss is one of many ball head manufacturer.
+Arca-Swiss is one of many ball head manufacturers.
 In fact, many so-called Arca-Swiss type clamps simply offer a clamp with a similar design.
 For additional clarification, read Photography Life’s article on the Arca-Swiss Quick Release System.
 With this in mind, one can only imagine the tiny variations in the design of the many quick release plates available on the market today.
 No doubt, you have most likely read an article or two about the incompatibility of “Arca-Swiss type” plates with Manfrotto’s Arca-type quick release clamp.
 Of course, in light of the wide variety of available Arca style plates on the market, the potential for incompatibility is a genuine concern.

 All right already!
 Is the Manfrotto XPRO Ball Head Top Lock compatible with Arca-Swiss type plates?